 Belonging to the Nymphaeaceae family, Makhana is a perennial plant classified as an aquatic crop.
 It grows in stagnant water like ponds, swamps, and wetlands in the tropical climatic areas.
 It produces edible seeds or makhana that find extensive uses in Indian cuisines.

 A single plant can produce up to 80-100 makhana seeds.
 This aquatic plant bears a purple flower at the prickly stalk, with flattened, rounded green leaves that float on the water surface.
 Let’s have a look at How does Makhana Grow in India.

 Other Names: Prickly waterlily, Foxnut, Gorgon nut, Makhana, Prickly lotus

 Where Does Makhana Come From?

-In India, makhana cultivation takes place in West Bengal, Bihar, Manipur, Tripura, Assam, Madhya Pradesh, Rajasthan, and UP.
-But, Bihar alone is the largest producer of Makhana with 90% of overall production across the world.
+In India, makhana cultivation occurs in West Bengal, Bihar, Manipur, Tripura, Assam, Madhya Pradesh, Rajasthan, and UP.
+But, Bihar alone is the largest producer of Makhana, with 90% of overall production worldwide.

 How Does Makhana Grow in India?

 This is one of the most common cultivation that takes place in India.
 In ponds or swampy wastelands, the seeds are sown from the seeds left from the previous harvest.
 The depth of the pond can be around 4-6 feet and must have stagnant water.
 No need for techniques like seedling transplant or seed sowing in traditional cultivation.

 Many research institutes are working towards the feasible farming of Makhana.
 The agricultural water fields are prepared with 1-2 feet depth.
 The makhana seedlings are initially prepared like other nursery plants and transplanted in the water field between February to April.
 Applying pesticides and fertilizer are much easier in fields, which is not the case with pond cultivation.